Rântaș

-In Hungary, it is commonly used as a basis for different soups and purées or so called vegetable stews (főzelék), often with chopped onions and/or garlic and occasionally whole caraway seeds, especially for the soups called rántott leves and tojásleves ("egg soup").
+In Hungary, it is commonly used as a basis for different soups and purées or so vegetable stews (főzelék), often with chopped onions and/or garlic and occasionally whole caraway seeds, especially for the soups called rántott leves and tojásleves ("egg soup").
 Ground paprika may also be added, but only after the onions get translucent and the flour is already fried (i.e. light brown), because the paprika gets bitter if fried for a long time.
 A well-known rule calls for mixing cold water into the hot rántás so the fried flour particles spread evenly.
 A common oil-to-flour ratio is 1–2, as in 1 tbsp oil to 2 tbsp flour.
 White flour works best as whole wheat flour's larger grains can prevent even spreading.

 Based on the color the flour becomes from the length of frying there will be distinguished between white-, light-, blond- and brown rántás.